Book cover

 1.3 Problem

-In our editor, we want to implement a feature that allows grouping shapes and then treating the resulting shape as a single element.
+In our editor, we want to implement a feature that allows grouping shapes and then treating the resulting group as a single element.

 For example, a composite shape may consist of a circle and two triangles (see the illustration).
-Once this grouping is created, we may perform an operation on it, such as changing the background color of all three shapes, using a single method call.
+Once this grouping is created, we should be able to perform an operation on it, such as changing the background color of all three shapes, using a single method call.

 Simple and composite shapes

-In other words, clients can work with simple or composite shapes in the same way, using the Shape interface.
-The client code doesn’t need to know what type of shape (simple or composite) it is manipulating.
+This approach enables clients to work with simple or composite shapes in the same way, using the Shape interface.
+The client code doesn’t need to know whether it is manipulating a simple or composite shape.

 1.4 Solution

-The Composite design pattern is the solution to the problem we stated.
-It allows storing composite objects in a tree-like structure and then lets clients handle these objects as if they were simple objects.
+The Composite design pattern is the solution to the problem we described.
+It allows us to organize composite objects in a tree-like structure and then lets clients handle these objects as if they were individual objects.

 The main class of the pattern is responsible for the composite behavior.
-In our example, we should create a class like the following:
+In our example, we implement a class like the following:

 class CompositeShape implements Shape {